Howrah railway station: History

 Indians on their way to European colonies in the early 1800s came through the Howrah Station.

 The increase of residents in the region around Howrah and Kolkata and the booming economy lead to an increasing demand for rail travel.
 Also, the rail network kept on growing continuously, e.g. was the bridge over the Rupnarayan River at Kolaghat completed on 19 April 1900 and connected Howrah with Kharagpur.
 The Bengal-Nagpur Railway was extended to Howrah in 1900, thus making Howrah an important railway centre.
 So in 1901, a new station building was proposed.
 The British architect Halsey Ricardo designed the new station.
 It was opened to the public on 1 December 1905, and completed by 1911.

 In the 1980s, the station was expanded to 15 platforms.
 At the same time, a new Yatri Niwas (transit passenger facility) was built south of the original station frontage.

 The new terminal complex was finished in 1992, creating a total of 19 platforms.
 This was extended by a further four platforms in 2009.

 On 3 March 1969, the inaugural Rajdhani Express departed Howrah for New Delhi.
 In October 2011, India's first double-decker train, Howrah–Dhanbad Double Decker Express, left Howrah for Dhanbad.
 The first service of the Antyodaya Express, the Howrah–Ernakulam Antyodaya Express, was inaugurated in February 2017.

+As per Indian Green Building Council, it was awarded CII-IGBC Silver Rating becoming the first green railway station among metropolitan cities in India.

+The book Vibrant Edifice: The Saga of Howrah Station by Eastern Railways was released in 2005.
+This was written to celebrate the centenary of the building.

 Tram terminus, Howrah

 Until 1992, there was a tram terminus at Howrah Station.
 Trams departed for Sealdah Station, Rajabazar, Shyambazar, High Court, Dalhousie Square, Park Circus, Ballygunge, Tollygunge etc. Trams also departed for Bandhaghat and Shibpur.

 The tram terminus was partially closed in 1971 while the Bandhaghat and Shibpur lines were closed.
 Many unauthorized vehicles and pedestrians began to traverse the tram tracks and so the routes were not continued.
 The terminus station was converted to underpasses and a bus terminus.
 The part of the tram terminus for other routes continued to function until 1992, when the Rabindra Setu (Howrah Bridge) was declared unfit to carry trams because it was a cantilever bridge.